Idealized Case Initialization¶

 Doubly periodic

-Initializing static fields for the map projection and the physical surface; for many of the idealized cases, these are simplified initializations (such as map factors set to one, and topography elevation set to zero)
+Initialize static fields for the map projection and the physical surface; for many of the ideal cases, these are simplified initializations (such as map factors set to 1, and topography elevation set to zero)

-Moist potential temperature is computed, if requested that the thermal field use it
+Compute moist potential temperature if requested that the thermal field use it

 Case |